25 of the Best Attractions In Auckland, New Zealand

 • Walk up North Head

-Catching the ferry across to Devonport is part of your must-do attractions in Auckland.
-It’s a step back in history in architectural terms, a small cruise on the harbour and history in the Torpedo Bay Navy Museum topped by views of the city and harbour from Mt.
+Catching the ferry across to Devonport is one of the must-do attractions in Auckland.
+It’s a step back in history in architectural terms, a small cruise on the harbour, and history in the Torpedo Bay Navy Museum, topped by views of the city and harbour from Mt.
 Victoria and North Head.

-Both again have great free views of the city and harbour and at the foot of North Head is the Torpedo Bay Navy Museum.
-Small but concise, it gives a great insight into the New Zealand Navy and how they have been protecting our waters through engagement in past and present wars and peacekeeping.
+Both again have great free views of the city and harbour.
+At the foot of North Head is the Torpedo Bay Navy Museum.
+Small but concise, it gives a great insight into the New Zealand Navy and how it has been protecting our waters through engagement in past and present wars and peacekeeping.

 Devonport is just one of the 25 attractions in Auckland.